 The topic of intermittent fasting is too broad to discuss here, but you can find out more about it on the Precision Nutrition blog.
 Do your research before you decide if that approach is right for you as it’s not suitable for everyone.

 If you’ve been following a consistent eating pattern and focusing on eating slowly and until 80% full for a few weeks and still feel bloated and upset in the stomach, it’s possible you’re eating foods you’re intolerant to.

-Some of the main culprits for food intolerances are gluten, dairy, eggs, soy, corn, caffeine and yeast.
+Some of the main culprits for food intolerances are gluten, alcohol, dairy, eggs, soy, corn, caffeine and yeast.
 Eating foods you’re intolerant to can cause a whole host of symptoms such as those mentioned earlier in this post.

 The good news?
 By eliminating the foods you’re intolerant your symptoms should start to resolve.
 Over time you can gradually reintroduce those foods back into your diet as well.

 The bad news?
 It can be really tricky figuring out what you’re actually intolerant to.
 If you have suspicions about certain foods, try eliminating those and monitor your symptoms as a first step.